KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Filter cards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Filter cards can stay on the filter panel or be placed on column axis.
+Filter cards can stay on the filter panel or be placed on the column axis.
 You can move them from the filter panel to the axis or viceversa by dragging and dropping them from one place to the other.

 .. figure:: media/image137.png